srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/7-simple-joys-of-life.md

 Grubber.
 Often we would pile onto his back until he was covered with children from his ears to his tail.
 Patiently he would trudge along under this load until he could take it no longer.
-He would then sit down en his haunches and we would all slide to the ground in a heap.
+He would then sit down on his haunches and we would all slide to the ground in a heap.
 No amount of coaxing, cajolling or scolding could induce him to move again until he was good and ready.